 TayzGrid has a peer-to-peer cluster architecture.
-This architecture provides a self-healing dynamic clustering capability.
+This architecture provides a self-healing dynamic clustering capability, with 100% uptime.
 TayzGrid creates its own TCP based dynamic cluster of cache servers instead of using OS-based clustering.
-This dynamic cluster provides 100% uptime.
 It also allows addition or removal of servers from the data grid cluster at runtime.

-The following capabilities are added through dynamic clustering:
+The following capabilities are available through dynamic clustering:

-A new data grid server can be added to the data grid cluster on runtime using runtime discovery algorithm.
-This algorithm needs the new server to have knowledge of at least one other server in the cluster when it starts.
-Usually, multiple data grid servers are listed in its configuration file.
-It creates a connection with any one of the listed servers.
-Then, it inquires about the identity of the cluster coordinator from other server.
-After finding the cluster coordinator, it requests the coordinator to be added in the membership list of the cluster.
+A new data grid server can be added to the data grid cluster at runtime using the runtime discovery algorithm.
+This algorithm requires the new server to have knowledge of at least one other server in the cluster when it starts.
+Usually, multiple data grid servers are listed in the algorithm configuration file where a connection is established with any one of the listed servers.
+Then, it determines the identity of the cluster coordinator and finallyrequests the coordinator to be added in the membership list of the cluster.

 The coordinator adds this new server to the cluster membership list at runtime.
-Than it informs all the other servers in the cluster about the new server joining the cluster.
-Then, it provides information about the existing cluster members to the new server.
-After that, the new server connects with all the other servers in the cluster using TCP connections.
-Therefore, an In-Memory Data Grid server can join the cluster without prior knowledge of all the servers in the cluster.
+Then it a) informs all the other servers in the cluster about the new server and b) provides information about the existing cluster members to the new server.
+The new server connects with all the other servers in the cluster using TCP connections.

-If the new server cannot find any other server when it starts than it becomes the cluster coordinator forming a new cluster.
+If the new server cannot find any other server when it starts then it becomes the cluster coordinator and forms a new cluster.

-For connecting to the data grid cluster, the client (local or remote) needs to know about only one of the data grid server.
+For connecting to the data grid cluster, the local or remote client only needs to know about one of the data grid servers.

 After establishing the connection, the client receives information about the host from the server it is connected to at runtime.
 This information helps the client to determine data grid servers it needs to connect to.
 It also helps determine how to access the data.
 At runtime, the client can get the following information from data grid servers:

-Conclusively, you need to specify only one data grid server name in the data grid client configuration file.
-Although it is recommended that you specify as many servers as you can for redundancy purpose.
+In conclusion, only one data grid server name has to be specified in the data grid client configuration file although it is recommended that you specify as many servers as possible for redundancy purposes.
 The data grid client immediately receives information about all the other servers in the cluster if it connects to any one server in the cluster.
-Then, it can then decide if/whether to make more connections depending on the data grid topology.
+Then, it can decide if/whether to make more connections depending on the data grid topology.

 This dynamic configuration propagation simplifies the data grid client configuration.
 This is because most of the information is either being kept in the data grid server configuration or within the data grid cluster at runtime.

-TayzGird’s self-healing dynamic clustering provides complete failover support.
+TayzGird’s self-healing 100% uptime dynamic clustering provides complete failover support.
 TayzGrid supports two types of failovers:

 Failover support allows addition or removal of data grid servers from the cluster at runtime without stopping your application.
 TayzGrid ensures uninterrupted and lossless execution of your application.
 Data loss is prevented through various replication schemes provided by TayzGrid.
 These replication schemes have been discussed on the data grid topologies page.

-TayzGrid cluster can be accessed through different types of clients including local clients, remote clients or a combination of the two.
+The TayzGrid cluster can be accessed through local clients, remote clients or a combination of the two.
 Remote clients access the data grid from across the network, outside of the data grid cluster.
 Local clients access the data grid from same cluster but in a separate process.